NeuroLink vs LangChain: When to Use Which (An Honest Comparison)

 Python-First Teams

 If your stack is Python, LangChain is the natural choice.
 It was built for Python from day one, and the Python SDK is always the most up-to-date.
-The TypeScript port (LangChain.js) is good but typically lags behind the Python version in features.
+The TypeScript port (LangChain.js) tracks the same major version (v1.x) and covers the core API surface, but the Python ecosystem’s data science tooling integrates more naturally.

 Massive Integration Ecosystem

-With 350+ integrations covering vector stores, document loaders, retrievers, and tools, LangChain has the widest integration catalog in the AI framework space.
-If you need a specific integration (like a niche vector database or document parser), chances are LangChain has it.
+With 1000+ integrations (LangChain’s own marketing figure) covering vector stores, document loaders, retrievers, and tools, LangChain has the widest integration catalog in the AI framework space.
+If you need a specific integration (like a niche vector database or document parser), chances are LangChain has a package for it.

 Research and Prototyping